Cats-n-coffee/D3-practice/README.md

 - Colors (variance) --> scaleQuantize: transforms continuous data to discrete data.
 We need the data to be split into chunks, that will put data into groups and associate a color with it.

 ## Choropleth
+The two challenges from this map were: using geospatial data to draw the map, and merge the datasets.<br>
+Given the counties dataset, it is organized and holds the fields necessary to use `topojson`, and use the `geoPath()` method from D3. (very little knowledge on this)<br>
+Merging the datasets meant matching the `id` from the counties dataset with the `fips` in the education dataset.
+Once the two numbers were matched, the education data was added to the counties dataset, in order to have one dataset to work with.
+Merging the two made the accessible all the data using the index.